 Facility owners and operators must work continuously to improve the effectiveness of mechanical integrity programs to promote safer, more reliable operations and reduce the likelihood of process safety incidents.
 ABS Group has helped hundreds of process facilities develop and implement cost-effective and compliant mechanical integrity programs so that facility owners/operators can confirm asset integrity, maximize return on investments through improved reliability and performance, and maintain their licenses to operate.

-Addressing Mechanical Integrity in Oil, Gas and Chemical Facilities
+Executive Perspective: Addressing MI in Oil, Gas and Chemical Facilities

 What risk factors should facility owners and operators consider in the area of mechanical integrity (MI)?
 We discuss our technical inspection and verification capabilities, risk management expertise and approach to addressing MI in oil, gas and chemical facilities.

 This executive summary describes the need to increase understanding and management of diverse risk factors inherent to offshore assets and operations, as well as our expertise in verifying safety, reliability